 - Checked local historical sold house prices for similar properties

-- Checked his list for waiting customers looking for exactly this kind of home and prepared to pay the top price
+- Checked his list for waiting customers looking for precisely this kind of home and prepared to pay the top price

 - Ensured the property got the widest exposure with millions of potential buyers via portals such as Rightmove, Zoopla or OnTheMarket

-If the estate agent charges 1.5%, i.e. £1,500, and the sale price achieved by the agent was say £120,000, then clearly selling a house privately yourself is a false economy!
+If the estate agent charges 1.5%, i.e. £1,500, and the sale price achieved by the agent said £120,000, then clearly selling a house privately yourself is a false economy!

 Many home sellers will try to sell themselves after becoming disillusioned by the services of an estate agent and try to sell themselves privately.
 Is this a good idea?
-It could be, as at least selling your house privately, you’ll know roughly what the selling price should be; but remember the estate agent will have had the property advertised on one of the portals, where the property is viewed extensively – but no offers!
-If you are contemplating this route and have your home currently on the market with an agent, then ask for the marketing statistics before you cancel your contract with them, these are extremely useful, and will help you to set a realistic selling price if you’re selling your property privately.
+Probably not, as selling your house privately, you won’t have the estate agent’s local knowledge or access to any property portals, essential in this day and age to get the necessary exposure.
+Portals ensure your home receives plenty of exposure.
+If you are contemplating selling privately and have your home currently on the market with an agent, then ask for the marketing statistics before you cancel your contract with them.
+The marketing statistics are handy and help you set a realistic selling price if you’re selling your property privately.

 Service level differences – traditional estate agents and online estate agents

-Other differences in selling your house privately as opposed to traditional estate agent will probably include:
+Other differences in selling your house privately as opposed to a traditional estate agent will probably include: